Graduation Requirements

 • Discrete Mathematics for Computer Science

-✝ College Preparatory Math can only count as the 4th Mathematics credit after the completion of Algebra I, Geometry, and an additional Mathematics credit from Group A and/or Group B.
+* College Preparatory Mathematics may only count as the fourth mathematics credit after the completion of Algebra I, Geometry, and an additional mathematics credit from Group A or Group B.

-The additional Science credits may be selected from one full credit (or a combination of two half-credits), subject to prerequisites, from the following courses:
+The additional science credit may be selected from one full-credit course or a combination of two half-credit courses from different courses, subject to prerequisite requirements, from the following courses.

 • Chemistry